mchmrt/mchmrt/README.md

 - 👋 Hi, I’m @mchmrt, a Computer Scientist, with management experience in IT & Data Analytics in the Pharma Industry.
-- 👀 I’m interested in applying Machine Learning in Marketing, Finance, Quality, and Operations.
+- 👀 I’m interested in applying Machine Learning Principles to other markets as well especially in Marketing, Finance, Quality, and Operations.
 - 🌱 I’m currently exercising KERAS/TensorFlow & Matlab & Mathematica in order to upskill model building capabilities with these frameworks.
 - 💞️ I’m looking to collaborate on similar activities/projects.
 - 📫 How to reach me: michael.mertikas@gmail.com